Trumpchi M6

 The Trumpchi M6 and the previous GM6 is a compact MPV manufactured by GAC Group under the Trumpchi brand in China and the GAC Motor brand globally as the GAC GM6 or the GAC GN6.
-The GM6 name was changed to M6 in 2020 followed by the larger M8 minivan name change.
+The GM6 name was changed in 2020 to M6 in China and GN6 globally followed by the larger M8 minivan name change.

 Overview

 In China, the Trumpchi GM6 is classified as a compact seven-seat MPV, competing with cars like the Buick GL6 and Maxus G50.

 The Trumpchi GM6 was launched at the 2018 Beijing Auto Show as Trumpchi's second MPV model following the Trumpchi GM8, and was launched in the Chinese car market in the first quarter of 2019 with prices ranging from around 109,800 to 159,800 yuan.
 The Trumpchi GM6 is available in either a seven-seat 2/2/3 setup or a six-seat version.